lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab2.md

 * You can assume that the user will only enter integers.
 * To check your work quickly, you can run `./<your-executable> < /public/labs/lab2/input.txt`, which will input the numbers entered by the user in the example output below without you having to type them.
+* You may choose to accept inputs less than -99 as valid high temperatures, or not.
+You will only be tested on inputs greater than -99 and -99 as the stopping condition.

 ### Example output
 ```